Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 > An identifier of the subject who carried out the experiment.
 The identifiers are numbers from 1-30

 **[2]activity**
 > A factor variable.
-It represents six activities:
+It represents six activities(shown below) that each person performed, represented by numbers from 1-6 respectively.
 >- WALKING
 >- WALKING_UPSTAIRS
 >- WALKING_DOWNSTAIRS